-Everything you need to know about kids' bank accounts
+Everything you need to know about kids bank accounts

-If you're new to the world of children's bank accounts, you probably have tonnes of questions — and we're here to answer them.
+If you're new to the world of kids bank accounts, you probably have tonnes of questions — and we're here to answer them.
 In this guide, you'll learn how to open a bank account for your kid and discover powerful ways to use it as an educational tool.

-Children's accounts generally come with a debit card, so your kid can make purchases in shops and online.
+Kids accounts generally come with a debit card, so your kid can make purchases in shops and online.
 They can also withdraw cash at ATMs, sometimes with certain limits, and receive payments in their account.

 • They provide hands-on experience with money management.